Skip to main content

 We provide a sensible set of default capabilities through the @modular-component/default package.
 It is highly recommended to install both for getting started.

-yarn add @modular-component/core @modular-component/default
+npm install @modular-component/core @modular-component/default

 You can then build your components using the ModularComponent factory exported from @modular-component/core, and the default set of stages exported from @modular-component/default.